 - You've been towing a 5,000-pound trailer with a vehicle equipped to tow only 2,000 pounds, exceeding the vehicle's cooling capacity.
 (You probably also strained the transmission.)

 Checking your engine coolant level in the overflow tank on a regular basis can help avoid disasters.
-If you have to keep topping off the coolant, that's an indication of a small leak that should be taken care of before it becomes a major one.
-Having your coolant tested and the entire system inspected by a mechanic every couple of years is an even better way to prevent cooling system disasters.
+If you have to keep topping off the coolant, that's an indication of leaking that should be taken care of before it becomes a major one where you're paying for a more serious issue with overheating in your cooling system.
+Having your coolant tested and the entire system inspected by a mechanic every couple of years is an even better way to prevent cooling system problems.